Asymptotic symmetries of gravity in the gauge PDE approach: Boundary systems and asymptotic symmetries

 \subsection{Asymptotically simple GR as a gPDE with boundaries}

 Having obtained a description of gravity in the bulk as a gPDE one can immediately construct the induced gPDE $(i^{*}E,Q, T[1]\cJ)$ on the boundary $\cJ$.
 More specifically, we start with the gPDE defined in the Proposition~\bref{prop:bulk-red}, which encodes the conformal-like on-shell GR in the bulk.
 A slight but important modification is that fibers of $E$ over the boundary are extended by their own boundary by allowing $\Omega$ to take value $0$ (recall that in the bulk $\Omega >0$).
 In what follows we restrict ourselves to the local analysis and hence do not discuss global geometry of the space-time and its boundary.
-More specifically, we restrict to a neighbourhood of the boundary of topology $S^{d-2}\times \fR$.
+More specifically, we assume the boundary to have the topology of $S^{d-2}\times \fR$.

 Now we identify a gPDE with boundaries which describes asymptotically simple GR.
 To this end we impose additional conditions which implements Penrose's definition of asymptotically simple spacetime in the gPDE terms.
 More specifically, we take $E_B \subset i^*E$ to be a sub gPDE of $i^*E$ determined by